matthiasbreuer/RapMan-3.1-Profiles/README.md

 ## Installation

 Merge both the *alterations* folder and the *profiles* folder into your *.skeinforge* folder.
 On Mac and Linux this is in your Home directory (`~/.skeinforge`), on Windows it is in `C:\Users\<Your Username>\.skeinforge`.
-If the `~/.skeinforge` folder doesn't exist, you have to create it.
+If the `.skeinforge` folder doesn't exist, you have to create it.
 Remember, on Linux and Mac the folder will be hidden from you.
-To navigate to the folder on Mac, open the Finder and press Shift-Control-G and enter `~/.skeinforge`.
+To navigate to the folder on a Mac, open the Finder and press Shift-Control-G and enter `~/.skeinforge`.
 On Ubuntu Linux you can simply press Ctrl+H in Nautilus to reveal hidden files and folders.

 ## Raft